immcantation/dowser/docs/vignettes/Discrete-Trait-Vignette.md

 # Discrete Trait Analysis

-**Note!** These features are currently only in the development version of Dowser, not the version on CRAN.
-Please see install page for details on the latest version.
+**These features are currently only in the development version of Dowser, not the version on CRAN.
+Please see install page for details on the latest version.**

 Dowser implements recently developed phylogenetic tests to characterize B cell migration, differentiation, and isotype switching.
 These are "discrete" traits because their values are not continuous.